 What is the best food for milkfish?

-Dagupan City which is known as the “Bangus Capital” of the Philippines celebrates its annual Bangus Festival which features bangusine (bangus cuisine), street dancing, Bangus grill, deboning, day and night variety shows, trade fairs, beauty contests, sports fest, coookfeasts, medical mission, visual arts, and band concerts.
+Dagupan City, known as the “Bangus Capital” of the Philippines, celebrates its annual Bangus Festival, which features bangusine (Bangus cuisine), street dancing, Bangus grill, deboning, day and night variety shows, trade fairs, beauty contests, sports fest, cook feasts, medical missions, visual arts, and band concerts.

 How many eggs do milkfish lay?

-Female milkfish can lay up to 5 million eggs at a time during the spawning season.
+Female milkfish can lay up to 5 million eggs during the spawning season.

 What is the process of raising milkfish in the Philippines?